derekh715/p2p-music-player/README.md

 1. Make a socket and add it to the peers list
 2. Build a series of endpoints (the same host and service may correspond to multiple endpoints??)
+3. Call `async_connect` with the endpoints
-3. If none of the endpoints work, remove that socket
+4. If none of the endpoints work, remove that socket
-4. If it works, then it works.
+5. If it works, then it works.

 `start_reading`: